-Though in the latter case, if you’re all stripping off your gear, then a vestibule like in the Vango Airbeam may be better.
-It’s spacious, has a tall ceiling and there’s plenty of room to store your soiled clothing.
+Though in the latter case, if you’re all stripping off your gear, then a vestibule like in the Vango Airbeam Five Person Camping Tent may be better.
+It’s spacious, has a tall ceiling and there’s plenty of room to store your soiled clothing and other gear.

-Can You Fit a Queen-Sized Air Mattress in These Tents?
+Can You Fit a Queen-Sized Air Mattress in a five man tent?

 Yes, you can fit a queen-sized mattress inside these 5 person camping tents, but only one will fit.
 Keep in mind that this decreases their capacity a ton—down to two people, maybe three if you don’t mind being squished together as parents with a small child.

 It’s best to use sleeping bags and pads in camping tents like these so you maximize your sleeping space and gear storage space.
 Using sleeping bags, which are easy to roll up, also adds livability to the tents so you can walk around, sit down and do activities if it’s raining outside.